benkwokcy/pong/README.md

 - AI Opponent

 ## Features To Do
+- Separate the collision detection from the objects
+- Let collision account for hits at the top of the paddle

+- Make more things pure and const

 - Add sprites
 - Add instructions at the bottom
 - Add start menu
-- Separate the collision detection from the objects
-- Let collision account for hits at the top of the paddle

 ## Dependencies